Xcode

 The same system can also flag issues with how an element is coded, such as if expected symbols are missing or function names were typed incorrectly.
 In flagging errors, it also includes suggestions to fix the problem.

 Developers can keep multiple files open in tabs to switch between at will, with the interface updating depending on the kind of file being accessed or the task at hand.
-It is also possible to switch between files in a side-directory view, which shows all the files and folders used for a development project.
+Switching between files in a side-directory view is also possible, which shows all the files and folders used for a development project.

-Xcode supports writing programs in Swift, AppleScript, C, C++, Objective-C, Objective-C++, Python, and Ruby, with third-party support also available for a number of other languages.
+Xcode supports writing programs in Swift, AppleScript, C, C++, Objective-C, Objective-C++, Python, and Ruby, with third-party support also available for several other languages.

 SwiftUI